DOMARS/vsdriver/vsdriver/vsdriver/attestation_signing_a_kernel_driver_for_public_release.md

 -   The driver itself, for example Echo.sys
 -   The driver INF file that is used by the dashboard to facilitate the signing process.
 -   Catalog .CAT files are not required.
 Microsoft regenerates catalog files and replaces any catalog files that were submitted.
+The Microsoft provided replacement catalog is also signed.

 2. Use MakeCab.exe to process the DDF file and create a cab file.